-Caffeine, a lot of us can't function without it, especially in the mornings.
-Unfortunately, you've probably heard that coffee can affect your sleep patterns.
-As can anything else with a lot of caffeine.
+Caffeine is something a lot of us can't function without it, especially in the mornings.
+Unfortunately, you've probably heard that coffee can affect your sleep patterns, as can anything else with a lot of caffeine.

 Related Blog: Is Your Smartphone Ruining Your Good Night's Sleep?

 Caffeine is a stimulant and as such tends to make us feel more alert and awake and (falsely) better rested.
 It's physically addictive to some people (withdrawal symptoms can include headache, fatigue, and muscle pain).